go-flexible/go-flexible.github.io/docs/intro.md

 However, here's what we've acheived:

 We've implemented an http server that flex can run as a [Worker](https://pkg.go.dev/github.com/go-flexible/flex#Worker).
-This means that the server is running in it's own goroutine, and that graceful shutdown will occur when the context we've passed as the first argument to [MustStart](https://pkg.go.dev/github.com/go-flexible/flex#MustStart).
+This means that the server is running in it's own goroutine, and that graceful shutdown will occur when the context we've passed as the first argument to [MustStart](https://pkg.go.dev/github.com/go-flexible/flex#MustStart) is cancelled.

-Generally this boils down to __what happens when complexity grows?__
+This can be done by interrupting the program with `CTRL+c`, or by signalling the application (for example, the way kubernetes would).